 - Access copies of documents we hold

 - Ask for information we hold about you to be changed or annotated if it is incomplete, out of date, incorrect or misleading

 - Seek a review of our decision not to allow you access to a document or not to amend your personal record

 You can ask to see any document that we hold.
 This general right is limited by exemptions to protect essential public and private interests.
 We can refuse access to some documents, or parts of documents that are exempt.

 Exempt documents may include those relating to national security, documents containing material obtained in confidence, Cabinet documents, documents affecting the privacy of individuals, or other matters set out in the FOI Act.

 You can get certain information, including any personal information we hold about you, without following a formal process under the FOI Act.
-See below in relation to personal information.

-If you are requesting documents on behalf of another person relating to their personal affairs, please provide specific written authority, by that person, for ANSTO to send copies of documents to you or to allow you to inspect copies of documents containing information about that third party.
+If you are requesting documents on behalf of another person relating to their personal affairs, please provide specific written authority, by that person, for ANSTO to send copies of documents to you or allow you to inspect copies of documents containing information about that third party.